 c) DTLS session/DTLS connection establishment: - an outgoing establishment procedure is enabled ("which will be executed by the eIMS-AGW after successful L4 connectivity");

-d) SCTP Association establishment: - both, an incoming and outgoing establishment procedure is enabled ("in order to emulate "SCTP simultaneous open" behaviour"); - the eIMS-AGW would start to send an SCTP INIT chunk as soon as the DTLS connection is "data transfer ready" (see step 16).
+d) SCTP Association establishment: - both, an incoming and outgoing establishment procedure is enabled ("in order to emulate "SCTP simultaneous open" behaviour"); - the eIMS-AGW would start to send an SCTP INIT chunk as soon as the DTLS connection is "data transfer ready" (see step 16);

+e) Preparation of DC release already in DC establishment phase: - Background: DC release is based on SCTP Association level SCTP Stream reset procedures.
+Incoming reset requests could be either autonomously handled by the eIMS-AGW or explicitly controlled by the eP-CSCF (IMS-ALG). - The activation of a notification mechanism is required in any case (indicating the autonomous behaviour by the default value ‘accept’ of the correspondent event parameter).

 12./13.
 The eIMS-AGW confirms the successful creation and configuration of the requested H.248 Stream Group for WebRTC DC traffic.